HOPPhugo/Try_To_ESCAPE_-GAME/Readme.txt

-For play the game you must launch the .sln file and then launch de code.

-You can't just launch the .exe before launched the .sln file.
+Fore play this game, you have to download the release on the TryToEscape! page on the middle right and download "game" file.